lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

 The constructor requires three functions:

-* one to return the cluster members for a data-point,
+* One to return the cluster members for a data point
-* one to return the cluster members of the nearest cluster to the cluster a data-point is assigned to,
+* One to return the cluster members of the nearest cluster to the cluster a data point is assigned to
-* and a distance function.
+* One to calculate the distance

+## The Formula

+Recall that the formula for the Silhouette Coefficient is `s = (b - a) / max(b, a)`.

 ### A